 There are definitely advantages to using an electric pencil sharpener such as saving time and providing very sharp points.

 But if you are going to do sketching outside or if you plan to travel with your sketching supplies, it is best to bring a small and lightweight manual pencil sharpener.

 If you are traveling with your supplies a lot, some kind of portable container is best for you.
 Nowadays, these containers come in a variety of different sizes and shapes so there is always something that will fit your needs.

 For people that prefer to work on paper pads where you rip off the page once you are done, consider investing a little bit in an art portfolio.

-If you are just working at home or in a studio, a bigger permanent stack or drawer might be a better way to keep your materials safe from harm.
+If you are just working at home or in a studio, a drawer or special artist craft station with a storage unit might be a better way to keep your materials safe from harm.

 Optional Materials For Sketching

 A sketchbook and some graphite pencils are probably the first things take come to mind when you think of sketching.